hpluska/APCompSciA/tutorials/README_Guidelines/README_TEMPLATE.md

 ## Compiling and Using

 This section should tell the user how to compile your code.
-It is also appropriate to instruct the user how to use your code.
+You need to indicate the required files.
+You should also instruct the user how to use your code.
 Does your program require user input?
 If so, what does your user need to know about it to use it as quickly as possible?
+Is your program a game?
+What does your user need to know about it to play?

 ## Discussion